Skip to Content

 Les Halles Paul Bocuse is a covered market in Lyon named after renowned French chef Paul Bocuse, and the perfect spot for some food tasting

 One of the reasons that Lyon is known as the gastronomy capital of France is because of renowned French chef Paul Bocuse, who was based in Lyon for most of his life.
 Today you can visit his main establishment, L'Auberge du Pont de Collonges, a luxury restaurant on the outskirts of Lyon and one of only 27 restaurants in France to receive 3 Michelin stars.
 Les Halles Paul Bocuse is also a covered food market in Lyon named after the chef, which is one of the best places to shop and taste French dishes in the city.
-If you join a tour of the market you will also get to discover which are the best stalls and dishes available.

 Read more travel adventures like this in our book!